TiraVerse (TVRS) Price Reaches $0.0004 on Major Exchanges

-TiraVerse (TVRS) traded 0% higher against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on October 3rd.
-TiraVerse has a total market cap of $39.00 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.
-In the last week, TiraVerse has traded 0% lower against the dollar.
-One TiraVerse token can currently be purchased for about $0.0004 or 0.00000001 BTC on popular exchanges.
+TiraVerse (TVRS) traded 0% higher against the U.S. dollar during the 1 day period ending at 14:00 PM E.T. on October 4th.
+In the last week, TiraVerse has traded 0% lower against the U.S. dollar.
+One TiraVerse token can currently be bought for approximately $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
+TiraVerse has a market cap of $39.00 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.